 Kurt Riegel for Alderman: Calendar & News

-Action Annapolis Social with the Candidates, 6-8 pm Wednesday 7 June at Harry Browne's Restaurant, 2nd floor.
-This social event convenes folks like me who are running for office in this year's Annapolis municipal election.
-I'll be there.
-You are invited to come and meet with me.
-I want to speak with you about my ideas, and hear your own suggestions, for making Annapolis an even better place to live.
+Action Annapolis Social with the Candidates, 6-8 pm Wednesday 7 June at Harry Browne's Restaurant.
+This event convened folks like me who are running for office in this year's Annapolis municipal election.
+I met with attendees about my ideas, and heard their suggestions, for making Annapolis an even better place to live.

 Our official Campaign Launch was held 4 - 6 pm, Sunday April 9, 2017.
 It was amazing, wonderful turnout by wonderful people and enthusiasm is running high.
 Click here for photographs and video (coming) of the event.